tardate/LittleArduinoProjects/README.md

-# 331 Little Electronics and Arduino Projects
+# 332 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [PIC/GettingBlinky](./PIC/GettingBlinky) - Getting up and running building a PIC assembler project on MacOSX with a PIC12F675 development board.
-Let's get Blinky!
+> Latest addition:sparkles: [RCPhaseShiftBJT](./Electronics101/Oscillators/RCPhaseShiftBJT) - testing an RC phase-shift oscillator using a BJT amplifier.

 Just my collection of electronics projects, many involving an Arduino in one way or another.